sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 please follow the install instructions here:
 - https://developer.nvidia.com/cuda-downloads

-### Problems with installing Nvidia Cuda Toolkit 11.4
+### Problems with installing Nvidia CUDA Toolkit 11.4
-We know there can be issues with installing the Nvidia Cuda Toolkit 11.4 when your Linux system already got prior Nvidia/Cuda drivers.
+We know there can be issues with installing the Nvidia CUDA Toolkit 11.4 when your Linux system already got a prior version.

-You can try these instructions where you remove all old package contents before installing:
+You can try these instructions where you remove all content before installing:
 - https://medium.com/@anarmammadli/how-to-install-cuda-11-4-on-ubuntu-18-04-or-20-04-63f3dee2099

-If you allready have Cuda 11.4 on your system, then do not follow these install instructions.

 ### Additional step for Amd devices
 TBM uses AMD ADL library to read GPU information from AMD cards.
-We have added these two libraries to the release zip to make this step a little easier.
+We have added two libraries to make this step a little easier.

-This step is not neccesary if you already have the libraries installed and the miner can work without them but then without statistics for AMD GPU cards.
+This step is not neccesary if you already have the libraries.
+The miner can work without them but then without statistics for AMD GPU cards.

-Copy the shared objects (.so) to system library path:
+Copy the shared objects (.so) to the systems library path:
 ```bash
 sudo cp libatiadlxx.so /usr/lib/
 sudo cp libatiuki.so.1 /usr/lib/